5 Tips for Financial Planning for Elderly Parents

 By Amy Goyer.
 Amy Goyer is a paid spokesperson for HEALTHY ESSENTIALS®

 When my Dad was in the early stages of Alzheimer’s disease, I noticed him becoming very stressed when dealing with financial matters.
 I found many stacks of paperwork with sticky notes saying, “Ask Amy.”
 Clearly, he needed some help.
 So, my sister and I began helping him sort mail, prioritize, file and make decisions.
-Over time I gradually took over managing all of his and our mom’s finances (she had a stroke many years earlier).
+Over time I gradually took over managing finances for him and my mom (she had a stroke many years earlier).
 We were lucky that he was very happy to have the help – but it has remained a major, time-consuming and sometimes complicated part of what I do as a caregiver.

-No. 1: Watch for these signs that your loved one may need help with finances.
+No. 1: Watch for these signs that your loved one may need financial help.

 - Unopened mail or unfinished paperwork piling up